Chart Color Schemes

 Mornington - East has a typical household mix, with a higher-than-average median household size

 Family households account for 69.7% of all households, including 31.4% couples with children, 25.4% couples without children, and 12.2% single parent families.
-Non-family households constitute the remaining 30.3%, with lone person households at 28.1% and group households comprising 2.1%.
-The median household size is 2.5 people, which is larger than the Greater Melbourne average of 2.4.
+Non-family households make up the remaining 30.3%, with lone person households at 28.1% and group households comprising 2.1%.
+The median household size is 2.5 people, larger than the Greater Melbourne average of 2.4.

 Frequently Asked Questions - Households